-OECD/EDFI (forthcoming) p.11
+&lt;sup>5 OECD/EDFI (forthcoming) p.11

-See, inter alia, DFI Working Group on Blended Concessional Finance for Private Sector Projects Joint Report (2018); UNCDF 2018; OECD DAC Blended Finance Principles for Unlocking Commercial Finance for the Sustainable Development Goals (2018)
+&lt;sup>6 See, inter alia, DFI Working Group on Blended Concessional Finance for Private Sector Projects Joint Report (2018); UNCDF 2018; OECD DAC graphic.
+As can be seen from the graphic , the aim is to use concessional financing to draw in and increase private investment initially, whilst phasing out the concessional financing over time.